 Had a good season for new yard in 2025, winning on second start and running two excellent races at Ripon when returned to 6f, notably when first home on his side in the Great St Wilfrid (good to firm) in August; confirmed his liking for that course when winning there three weeks ago and needs to prove he's the same horse elsewhere.

-Hucklesbrook owns one of the strongest chamber scores in this field.
-The Balanced lens likes the blend of SR strength (58) and market confidence (77).
+Kodiac Thriller owns one of the strongest chamber scores in this field.
+The Balanced lens likes the blend of SR strength (59) and market confidence (77).
 The profile stays composed even after the chamber introduces race-day variance.

 ⚠ Danger Runner